Are you confused about whether to use double opt-in vs. single opt-in for your email list?

 By the end, you’ll be be able to make an informed decision about whether double opt-in or single opt-in will provide better conversions.

-What is the Difference between Single Opt-In vs. Double Opt-In?
+What’s the Difference Between Double Opt-In vs. Single Opt-In?

 What is Single Opt-In?

 Single opt-in is when subscribers sign up via a subscription form, and are immediately added to your email list.
 There is no need for further confirmation, and they’ll start getting your emails straight away.